Studying at uni in 2020/21

 If you can't find one you’re looking for, you can contact the library directly by email or live chat to ask them if it can be added to the permanent collection or borrow it on inter-library loan.

 Exams and assessments will take place as normal.
-Some will take place on campus with appropriate social distancing in place, and some will take place online.
+Some will take place on campus with appropriate social distancing in place, but many will take place online.

 We’ll let you know with plenty of time if there are significant changes to planned assessments so you won’t be at a disadvantage.